-'Domestic Violence' means physical, sexual, financial, verbal, or emotional abuse by a family member (including an extended family member and/or partner) or household member.
+'Family and Domestic Violence' means physical, sexual, financial, verbal, or emotional abuse by a family member (including an extended family member and/or current or former partner) or household member.

 'Harassment' means any form of behaviour that is unwelcome, unsolicited, unreciprocated and usually (but not always) repeated.
 It is behaviour that is likely to offend, humiliate or intimidate.